lothrond/arch-mk/README.md

 	dd if=/path/to/liveISO of=/path/to/USB bs=1M status=progress

 # With an archiso
-## Arch Linux build environment setup:
+## Arch Linux build environment setup
 Boot the archiso installation medium.

 * Setup root password with `passwd`